IMA-WorldHealth/bhima/docs/en/for-developers/installing-bhima-with-docker.md

 # Installing BHIMA with Docker

 Using Docker and Docker Compose provides a simpler alternative to the traditional [Linux installation method](./installing-bhima.md).
 To install Docker and Docker Compose, follow the instructions on [the official Docker website](https://docs.docker.com/engine/install/).
+You will need to have installed docker to follow this guide.

 ### System Requirements